 The nearest golf course to La Marina is at the small town of Ciudad Quesada which has its own golf course called La Marquesa golf and country club.
 Further south are a few golf courses nearby including La Finca golf course, the Royal Campoamor golf club, Las Ramblas de Orihuela golf club and Villamartin golf club.

 Hotels in Santa Pola include the Hotel Restaurant Polamar which is located on the Calle Astilleros, the three star Hotel Summa Stella Maris which is located on the Avenida de Zaragoza, the four star Hotel Patilla which is located on the Calle Elche, the four star Hotel JM Santa Pola which is located on the Carretera Alicante Cartagena, for the budget conscious Hostal Picola which is located on the Calle Alicante and the Golf Santa Pola which is located on the Ronda Norte de Santa Pola.

-Santa Pola’s major attraction is clearly it’s beaches which run for over 11km. and are of the highest quality with plenty of facilities.
+Santa Pola’s major attraction is clearly its beaches which run for over 11 kilometers and are of the highest quality with plenty of facilities.

-Running up the coast to the north of Santa Pola are the beaches of Vardero Beach and Levante Beach (which is at the heart of Santa Pola so is a very popular beach).
+Running up the coast to the north of Santa Pola are the beaches of Vardero Beach and Levante Beach (which is at the heart of Santa Pola so it’s a very popular beach).

 Running down the coast to the south of Santa Pola are the beaches of Gran Playa (the main beach of Santa Pola), Pinet Beach, La Gola Beach, Playa Lisa Beach and Tamarit Beach.

-Market days in Santa Pola are Saturday and Mondays.
+Market days in Santa Pola are Saturdays and Mondays.